-(2) For performance between the 25th and 75th percentiles, payout will be determined based on straight-line interpolation.
+(1) For performance between the 25th and 75th percentiles, payout will be determined based on straight-line interpolation.

-For the 2019 LTI grant, PVSUs represent 12% of the CEO's 2018 performance year TDC, and a range of 9 to 11% for the other NEOs.
-While M&T has historically utilized long-term performance share units, this is M&T's first use of 3-year cliff vested performance share units with variable payouts based on performance.
+For the 2020 LTI grant, PVSUs represent 15% of the CEO's 2019 performance year TDC, and a range of 12% to 17% for the other NEOs.
+While M&T has historically utilized long-term performance share units, this is only M&T's second use of 3-year cliff vested performance share units with variable payouts based on performance.
 As the entire award is fully at risk (i.e., below 5% ROTCE, the payout is zero), the NCG Committee felt there should be a higher payout floor to balance the risk and promote retention.
 All of the LTI awards are fully at risk as stock options are worthless without stock appreciation and the PHSUs are subject to annual performance hurdles with no downside protection (i.e., they vest at target or not at all).
-Going forward, M&T will continue to monitor, evaluate, and modify this program to ensure continued evolution in line with our business strategy and compensation philosophy.
+Going forward, M&T will continue to monitor, evaluate, and modify this program as needed to ensure continued evolution in line with our business strategy and compensation philosophy.